 Evolution Equity Partners Expands Cybersecurity Focused Investment Platform

-New York, Palo Alto, Calif. and Zurich, Germany (ots/PRNewswire) - The firm expands capital base, team and access to best of breed software companies amidst growing investment opportunity
+New York and Palo Alto, Calif. (ots/PRNewswire) - The firm expands capital base, team and access to best of breed software companies amidst growing investment opportunity

 Evolution Equity Partners expands cybersecurity investment platform in 2020 as a leading investor in the segment.
 The firm grows its capital base, AUM, team and partnerships with best of breed software companies as the cybersecurity investment opportunity rapidly grows.